bradshawsguide/website/src/content/01-stations/163-hounslow/station.md

 - term: Fairs
   desc: Trinity Monday and Monday after Michaelmas Day.
 ----
+text: Distance from station, 1 mile.

+A telegraph station.

-text: The Powder Mills and the Cavalry Barracks are about a mile distant.
+The Powder Mills and the Cavalry Barracks are about a mile distant.
 A short distance beyond is *Whitton Park*, which we skirt, and soon after join the Windsor line.
 We will, however, now retrace our steps to Barnes.